yulong-wu-jackson/DevKit-AI/plugins/spec-dev/commands/implement-ticket.md

 2. **For code changes - invoke code-reviewer subagent:**

    Use the Task tool to launch the `spec-dev:code-reviewer` agent with:
-   - The original task description or ticket file path
+   - The original task description and ticket file path (You MUST provide the ticket file path if exist and you must let the subagent to confirm the changes fulfill the goal and Acceptance Criteria in the ticket file)
    - Current date for reference
    - Instruction to review unstaged changes (`git diff`)